-As well as being located on a campus in one of Europe's most beautiful cities, York is a fantastic institution for students interested in studying History at university level.
+As well as being located on a campus close to one of Europe's most beautiful cities, York is a world-class university with a vibrant History department.

-Our faculty's world class research reputation directly benefits our students.
-From the very first term, students are introduced to tutors' particular specialisms and are encouraged to engage with these topics at a high level.
-This means that you could very well be among the first in the world to gain exposure to some historical topics.
+Our department's world class research reputation directly benefits our students.
+From the very beginning, students are introduced to tutors' particular specialisms and are encouraged to engage with these topics at a high level, often becoming among the first in the world to gain exposure to this cutting-edge research.

-Through example, we train our students to develop high-level skills in the use of primary sources, especially through the Special Subject, an intensive module taken in the third year, and the dissertation, a piece of independent research written over the course of the third year.
+We also train our students to develop their own high-level skills in evaluating evidence critically, and forming their own views.
+They learn how to use and interpret primary sources, especially through the Special Subject in Year 3 and the dissertation, a piece of independent research written over the course of the third year.